 Are you looking for essential non-technical skills that make you employable?

-Employers appreciate IT candidates with good technical skills, but it’s becoming more popular for them to accept applicants’ non-technical and soft skills as well.
+Employers appreciate IT candidates with good technical skills, but they are more likely to hire someone who has essential non-technical skills or soft skills.

 Critical thinking, imagination, emotional intelligence, and other soft skills are examples of these.